lucidrains/RETRO-pytorch/README.md

 This library leverages <a href="https://github.com/criteo/autofaiss">autofaiss</a> for building the index and calculating the k-nearest neighbors for all chunks.

-If you are interested, please join <a href="https://discord.gg/3AvcJfbEBd">this Discord</a> for discussions

 <a href="http://jalammar.github.io/illustrated-retrieval-transformer/">Jay Alammar explanatory blogpost</a>

 ## Install